-This ordinance is based on the model solar energy ordinance originally created for Solar Minnesota, under a Million Solar Roofs grant from the U.S. Department of Energy.
-It has been substantially updated several times to reflect address additional issues and opportunities for Minnesota communities and the evolving solar industry, last updated May 2020
+This ordinance is based on the model solar energy ordinance originally created for Solar Minnesota, under a Million Solar Roofs grant from the U. S. Department of Energy and updated for the three-state Grow Solar initiative, funded by Rooftop Solar Challenge Phase 2.
+It has been substantially updated several times to address additional issues and opportunities for Wisconsin communities and the evolving solar industry, last updated May 2020

 But solar energy is much more than just low-cost energy generation.

 Households and businesses seeking to reduce their carbon footprint see solar energy as a strong complement to energy efficiency.
-Agricultural producers see their solar energy as an economic hedge against price volatility in commodity crops.
+Agricultural producers see solar energy as an economic hedge against price volatility in commodity crops.
 Utilities see solar's declining cost, high reliability, and free fuel as a means to put downward pressure on electric rates.
 Corporate, institutional, and municipal buyers are actively acquiring carbon-free solar generation to meet climate and clean energy goals.
 And innovative solar site designs are capturing habitat and water quality co-benefits by using solar with habitat-friendly ground cover to restore eco-system functions.